InteractiveGL/vision6D/README.md

 ```

 ## Examples
-Note that when you fisrt load the application, it may take some time, and please be patient.
-Once it is loaded successfully, the interactive experience is smooth.
+Note that when fisrt load the application, it may take some time.
+Once it load successfully, the interactive experience will be smooth.

 **Set a ground-truth pose for visualization**
 ![screenshot](./teaser/set_ground_truth_pose.gif)